Builtable/Builtable.io/_posts/workshops/2018-06-02-mold-making-casting.markdown

 ---
 layout: workshop
-pageTitle: "Mold making & casting Ant-Man"
+pageTitle: "Mold making & casting Batman"
-title:  "Mold making & casting Ant-Man"
+title:  "Mold making & casting Batman"
 date:   2018-03-25 19:35:52 +0800
-eventStartDate: 2018-07-28 13:00:00 +0800
+eventStartDate: 2018-09-29 13:00:00 +0800
-eventEndDate: 2018-07-28 18:00:00 +0800
+eventEndDate: 2018-09-29 18:00:00 +0800
-earlyBirdEndDate: 2018-07-20 23:59:00 +0800
+earlyBirdEndDate: 2018-09-26 23:59:00 +0800
 earlyPrice: "2800"
 price: "3000"
 categories: workshops
 imageUrl: /assets/images/workshops/mold-making
-imageUrlAlt: Ant-Man small figurine
+imageUrlAlt: Batman small figurine
 currentAttendees: 0
 totalAttendees: 12
 ---

-Ant-Man 2 is coming up and would it be better to make you're own small sized Ant-Man?
-And in the process, learn the method of cloning a sculpted figurine!
+Learn the method of cloning a sculpted figurine by creating your own miniature sized Batman!
 Use molds to create objects in plaster of paris & resin.
 Get the chance to produce your own novelty toy for personal use or starting your own toy business.

 <strong>PROGRAM: </strong>